 #1 Put together a very high-level and basic business plan

-1. What do you need to do in order to get to profitability?
+1. What do you need to do to reach profitability?

-2. How are you going to pay for the things that you need to do in order to get to profitability?
+2. How are you going to pay for those things?

 #2 Come up with a name